Which volcanic hazards You are most likely to encounter on Hawaii?

 Generally, only areas near an active or recently active volcanic vent are affected by large-scale ground cracks and settling.
 Lava flows are the most common of the direct volcanic hazards in Hawaii.
 Flows may endanger people’s property, livelihood, and peace of mind, but seldom their lives.

-Which Cascade volcano is most likely to erupt?
+Which natural hazard is most likely to occur in Hawaii?